 The NAS is informed if the cell selection and reselection results in changes in the received NAS system information.

 The UE shall monitor the Paging Occasions (POs) as described in chapter 7.1 to receive System Information change notifications in RRC_IDLE.
 Changes in the system information are indicated by the network using a Paging message or Direct Indication information on MPDCCH and NPDCCH respectively.
-When the Paging message or Direct Indication information indicates system information changes then the UE shall re-acquire the concerned system information, as specified in [3].
+When the Paging message or Direct Indication information indicates system information changes then the UE shall re-acquire the concerned system information, as specified in MFA TS 36.331 [3].

 6.2 Reception of MBMS

-A UE interested to receive MBMS services provided using MBSFN transmission shall apply the MCCH information acquision procedure as specified in [3] to receive the MCCH information upon entering the corresponding MBSFN area and upon receiving a notification that the MCCH information has changed.
+A UE interested to receive MBMS services provided using MBSFN transmission shall apply the MCCH information acquision procedure as specified in MFA TS 36.331 [3] to receive the MCCH information upon entering the corresponding MBSFN area and upon receiving a notification that the MCCH information has changed.
 A UE interested to receive MBMS services provided using MBSFN transmission identifies if a service that it is interested to receive is started or ongoing by receiving the MCCH information, and then receives a MTCH corresponding to the identified service.